AdobeDocs/experience-platform.ja-JP/help/edge/fundamentals/configuring-the-sdk.md

 | -------- | ------------ | ----------------- |
 | Boolean | × | `true` |

-[!DNL Audience Manager] Cookieの宛先を有効にします 。これにより、セグメントクオリフィケーションに基づいたCookieの設定が可能になります。
+Enables [!DNL Audience Manager] cookie destinations, which allows the setting of cookies based on segment qualification.

 ### `urlDestinationsEnabled`